Queen Elizabeth II Fast Facts

 June 13, 1981 - A teenager, Marcus Simon Sarjeant, fires six blanks at the Queen while she is riding on horseback through London.
 He is arrested and charged with treason.

-July 9, 1982 - A man penetrates security at Buckingham Palace and encounters the Queen in her bedroom.
+July 9, 1982 - A man gets past security at Buckingham Palace and encounters the Queen in her bedroom.

 May 16, 1991 - The Queen addresses a joint session of the United States Congress, the first British monarch to do so.